 The Best Ways to Get Rid of the Bumps

 Exfoliation to unclog pores is at the top of the list of treatments.
 Alpha hydroxy acids (AHAs, active ingredients would be lactic or glycolic acid) can help exfoliate skin cells, but these only work on the surface.
 AHAs can't get inside the pore to dislodge the plug of skin and sebum.

-If you find that your keratosis pilaris does not respond well to salicylic acid, you can consider an AHA product that contains glycolic acid.
-Paula's Choice RESIST Skin Revealing Body Lotion with 10% Alpha Hydroxy Acid is ideal.
+If you find that your keratosis pilaris does not respond well to salicylic acid, you can consider an AHA product that contains glycolic or lactic acid.
+Paula's Choice Resist Skin Revealing Body Lotion with 10% Alpha Hydroxy Acid contains glycolic acid, and also offers pre-soaked treatment cloths that contain lactic acid.
 Keep in mind that ongoing application of such products is required to keep keratosis pilaris under control.
 If you stop using products that have proven effective, the condition will return.

 What Else Works?